MonowarHusain/CSE111/README.md

 Directly copying the code violates academic integrity policies and hinders your learning and understanding of the subject.
 Always attempt to complete the assignments independently before looking at these solutions.

-For corrections or suggestions, please contact me at monowar@monowar.me or monowarhusainomi@gmail.com
+For corrections, suggestions, or any kind of academic help, please feel free to contact me at monowar@monowar.me or monowarhusainomi@gmail.com